 With the first units of Mac Studio reaching the hands of customers, some of them have already been encouraged to take it apart completely.
 This is how we discovered that the SSDs in these computers are not soldered to the boardbut can be extracted.

-Mac Studios has two slots in which to connect these storages, so it would seem that it is possible expand internal storage after purchase
+Mac Studios has two slots in which to connect these storages, so it would seem that it is possible expand internal storage after purchase.
+The truth, however, is that changing the SSDs in the Mac Studio renders it unusable because the operating system cannot boot.
+Instead, the LED on the front of the computer sends an SOS in Morse code and the boot process stops.

 The reason for this behavior forces us to go into somewhat technical details, which we will try to explain in a fairly simplified way.
 As developer Hector Martin tells us on Twitter, the modules that we see in the image above these lines is not really an SSD, but a RAW storage module.
 In other words, an SSD has multiple RAW storage modules that together manage data.